 If you did not earn any wages, then report zero income on your FAFSA application.
 You may be selected for Verification.

-State Technical College of Missouri offers campus housing for 144 students.
-All students who choose on campus housing are required to purchase a 14 meal per week meal plan.
-Our nine cottages each contain eight dorm rooms that can be occupied as single or double occupancy.
+State Tech offers campus housing for 144 students.
+Our 9 cottages each contain 8 dorm rooms that can be occupied as single or double occupancy.
 Visit our housing page below for more information.

-State Technical College of Missouri provides a list of off-campus housing in the community.
-The list can be found here.
+State Tech also provides a list of off-campus housing in the community.
+Visit below for a list of off-campus options.

 Move-In occurs each semester on the Sunday before semester classes begins.
 The Housing team will host a BBQ dinner, tailgate games, and cottage meetings Sunday evening.

 Aladdin provides meals on campus for our students, faculty, and staff in two locations on campus.